Solve ‘Oversized’ OST File issues in Outlook using Manual Tricks

 3. In Outlook, click on the File tab and from Account Settings, select Account Settings.

-4. Click on the Data Files tab, select the data file to be compacted and click Settings.select the data file to be compacted
+4. Click on the Data Files tab, select the data file that requires to get the file size reduced, and click Settings.select the data file to be compacted

 5. In the opened dialogue box, click the Advanced tab and then click Outlook Data File Settings.Outlook Data File Settings